 Just because you’ve consolidated your credit card debt into a personal loan doesn’t mean you can stop creating better spending habits.

 Make a pact not to use your credit cards anymore, and faithfully pay back your personal loan every month.
 Any extra money you save should go to your personal loan balance.
 If you’re not sure about your willingness to budget and save, a personal loan may not be the best choice for you.

 Settle Your Debt — Get Your Free Consultation Here >>

 When my husband and I consolidated our debt from four credit card accounts into a single personal loan, our monthly debt payment dropped from $891 to $517.
 While the extra cash flow has helped our budget, it’s easy to use it for discretionary spending.
 Doing this will slow down our debt payoff plan and keep us in debt longer.

-The right answer is to use the extra funds to build up a small emergency fund as a backup to help keep you from getting further into debt and to continue trying to make larger debt payments every month.
-You want to use the personal loan as a jumpstart to getting out of debt sooner, not to use it as a way to stay in debt longer.
+The right answer is to use the extra funds to build up a small emergency fund.
+This will help prevent you from getting further into debt and to continue trying to make larger payments toward your debt every month.
+You want to use the personal loan to jump-start getting out of debt sooner — not to stay in debt longer.

 Consolidating the debt into a personal loan can save you the trouble of juggling multiple debts with different companies.
 However, that doesn’t mean you’re out of the woods yet.
 There are a number of additional considerations you should take into account when using a personal loan to pay off credit card debt.